tao-cumplido/shigen/packages/test/readme.md

 Create UTF-8 encoded JSON data from input.
 The `Jsonifiable` type is imported from [`type-fest`](https://www.npmjs.com/package/type-fest#json) and matches all valid JSON data types or objects with a `toJSON` method. `type-fest` provides other useful types like `PackageJson` or `TsConfigJson` that can be used explicitly as type argument to provide auto-completion and validation for known properties.

 #### `createFixture(source: string | DataTree): Promise<Fixture>`
-Create fixture at a randomely unique path inside the OS's default temporary directory.
+Create fixture at a randomly unique path inside the OS's default temporary directory.
 The fixture can be populated in multiple ways:

 - Passing a path to a template directory will copy the templates contents recursively into the fixture's directory.
 - Passing a `DataTree` object with the defined directory structure and file contents.